 a) the experiences and lessons learned by the regional groups, regarding the operational as well as organizational set-up and working methods;

-b) the specific process for approving Recommendations foreseen for the regional groups of Study Group 3 in clause 9.2.1 of Resolution 1 (Rev. Hammamet, 2016) of this assembly,
+b) the specific process for approving Recommendations foreseen for the regional groups of Study Group 3 in clause 9.2.1 of Resolution 1 (Rev. Geneva, 2022) of this assembly;

+c) clause 2.3.3 of Resolution 1 (Rev. Geneva, 2022) of this assembly that states “The meetings of regional groups of other study groups shall, in principle, be limited to delegates and representatives from Member States, Sector Members and Associates of the study group concerned in the region; however, each regional group may invite other participants to attend all or part of a meeting, to the extent that these other participants would be eligible to attend the meetings of the full study group”,

 recognizing further

 a) that a common and coordinated approach in regard to standardization could serve to foster the promotion of standardization activities in developing countries;